sarabsethi/rpi-eco-monitoring/README.md

 For worked examples see classes made for monitoring audio from a USB audio card (``USBSoundcardMic.py``) and for capturing time-lapse images from a USB camera (``TimelapseCamera.py``)

 Then edit ``python_record.py`` and ``setup.py`` where indicated as comments in the code to include your new class of sensor

+## Authors
+This is a cross disciplinary research project based at Imperial College London, across the Faculties of Engineering, Natural Sciences and Life Sciences.

+Sarab Sethi, Rob Ewers, Nick Jones, Lorenzo Picinali

 More extensive documentation to come - any questions feel free to [drop me an email](mailto:s.sethi16@imperial.ac.uk)